 About The Artist

-After teaching myself about the science behind metalworking, I became obsessed with the manipulation of raw material.
+After teaching myself about the science behind metalworking, I became obsessed with the manipulation of raw materials.

-I am mesmerized by the fact that a material such as metal can change so drastically from smooth and industrial in appearance to an intriguing organic form that bears no resemblance to the original material.
+I am fascinated that metal can change so drastically from smooth and industrial in appearance to an intriguing organic form bearing no resemblance to the original.
 It is as if an object not only assumes a second life but reveals its true identity.
-The beauty of the form which emerges when metal is manipulated is one that fascinates me.

 My attitude towards life is decidedly non-conformist, and so is my art.